3 Examples of Better Embedded Coding With MISRA

 Quality — Even in Auto-Generated Code

-Selex ES also uses Helix QAC and MISRA C and C++ rules to ensure quality in embedded coding.
+Selex ES also uses Helix QAC and MISRA C and C++ rules to ensure quality in its embedded programming.
 They even use it on auto-generated code.
 This means they can ensure code quality — and accelerate development times.

 How to Achieve MISRA Compliance